alexrs/RecyclerViewRenderers/README.md

 Creating adapters each time you want to use a RecyclerView is boring.
 Everybody know it.
 Also, creating an adapter that accept different types of data, with its corresponding views, and manage them generates adapters with lines and lines of code that are difficult to maintain.

-RecyclerViewRenderes is a library which main objective is to reduce the time you spend fighting against RecyclerView.
+RecyclerViewRenderers is a library which main objective is to reduce the time you spend fighting against RecyclerView.

 It has been designed to help you to have your code separated and decoupled.